If your dream home transformation project requires planning permission, follow this step-by-step expert guide to know what to expect when applying.

-5. Take note of conditions
+5. Take note of planning conditions

 If you’re lucky to receive an approval for your plans, be sure to make note of the conditions attached, as they are just as important.
 Most approved applications come with notes, such as requiring the local authority to approve the exterior materials before commencement of work, or perhaps having sign off on a landscaping scheme.

 You’ll need to formally apply to discharge these conditions and receive a letter to confirm so, as failure to do this will invalidate your approval.
 You may need to tweak your design after gaining approval, for which you have two options: either use the minor amendments route, which is designed for issues like new window positions, or submit a new planning application.

 The minor amendment route costs £28 and takes 28 days to decide, while another full planning application would take eight weeks but is free if applied for within a year of the original.

 6. Reasons your planning application may be rejected

 To make a decision on which applications to approve, your local authority will take into account what are known as ‘material considerations’, which can include (but are not limited to):

 - Loss of light or overshadowing

 - Impact on listed building and Conservation Area

 - Government policy